- Bedrooms: 2

 French doors lead off the kitchen to small conservatory, and access to the very private and secure sunny rear garden.

-Bathroom has a modern suite with a generous over the bath shower, pedestal wash basin and toilet, in addition there is a wall mounted fan heater and heated towel rail.
+The tiled bathroom has a modern suite with a generous over the bath shower, pedestal wash basin and toilet, in addition there is a wall mounted fan heater and heated towel rail.

 The large south facing main bedroom has a reproduction double bed, period furniture and also a pedestal wash basin.